ezrasavard/ezrasavard.com/_drafts/2019-02-24-passive-control.md

 a teenager that has just encountered his first Nietzche quote.

-A popular narrative of self-control is promoted by Jordan Peterson-esque self-help types.
-They talk about taking responsibility, being disciplined, and that being good at life is the result of overcoming these obstacles and controlling yourself perfectly in real-time.
+A popular narrative of self-control is promoted by Jordan Peterson-esque self-help types emphasizes taking responsibility, being disciplined, and that being good at life is the result of overcoming these obstacles and controlling yourself perfectly in real-time.
-I think of this as "active" self-control.
-With active self-control, I feel like a total badass for not eating free cake, and I think that is why it is so seductive.
+With this kind of system, I feel like a total badass for not eating free cake, and I think that is why it is so seductive.
 Using this method, I feel empowered and in-charge of my own destiny.
-While I like this sentiment in general, it not necessarily _effective_ for achieving goals.
+But while I personally resonate with this sentiment, it not necessarily _effective_ for achieving goals.

-My preferred alternative is passive control, which is mostly about avoiding real-time decision making.
-When I want to eat free cake, the same delicious, cake-y forces are acting on the part of me that wants to lose weight.
+Instead, I now prefer to treat self-control probabalistically, and use strategies that help me succeed most of the time.
+Mostly, it comes down to avoiding real-time decision making, because when I want to eat free cake, the same delicious, cake-y forces are acting on the part of me that wants to lose weight.
-Passive self-control works by making the best decision the easiest one.
+A good system results in achieving my goals by default.

 <!-- more -->

-## Environmental Pressures and Mental Fatigue
+## Boring Cardio

-I find cardio super boring, but really want to improve my heart and lung health.
-To this end, I decided to do 45 minutes of cardio, three times per week.
+I find cardio super boring, but really want to improve my heart and lung health to improve my odds of living a long and healthy life.
+To this end, I decided to do 45 minutes of cardio three times per week.

 I find that I spend the entire time trying to convince myself not to stop.
-I put on podcasts, I watch a clock and tell myself stories like "that's 1/4 of the way there, only have to do that three more times," but inevitably I get bored and leave, usually in under 15 minutes.
+I distract myself with podcasts (partially works) and then watch the clock and treat fractions of completion as milestones worth pushing for.
-As I run out of mental stamina, the decision to stop becomes easier and easier.
+Inevitably I get bored and leave, usually in under 15 minutes, because the decision to stop early becomes easier and easier the longer this goes on.

 In order to address the mental fatigue problem, I started doing cardio classes instead.
 With this strategy, I only have to get myself to the gym and into the class.
 Once I am there, the social environment makes it easier to stay for the entire class than to give up early.
+I go into a room and do whatever this person tells me to for an hour.

 It costs me $50/month thanks to an employer subsidy and I consider that a steal.
-If gym class costs were prohibitive, I would have to substitute with community-sourced forms of social pressure instead e.g. running groups or team sports.
+If gym class costs were prohibitive, I would have to substitute with community-sourced forms of social pressure instead e.g. running groups or team sports, and that would take more effort.

-## Incentive Alignment and Failure Modes

-Systems will (mostly) come into line with their environmental incentives, but that also holds true when they've been designed badly.
-One recent example is in the 2018 California wildfires, where the state chose to pay cleanup crews by weight for removal of debris.
-Unsurprisingly, debris removal crews removed a lot of material from every site they visited.
-One man returned to find a large hole where his home had been, since the cleanup crews had opted to remove several meters of nice, heavy dirt beneath the burned out structure.
+The success of this system is that I use the bare minimum real-time decision making to put myself into an environment where I would have to make a significant effort to _avoid_ achieving my goal.

+## Retirement Savings

 A lot of (bad) savings advice follows this general pattern: